gSchool/ada-CS-Fundamentals-Internship/07-algorithms/algorithms.md

 ### Analyzing Binary Search Trees

 In a _balanced_ binary search tree, finding a particular node has an asymptotic complexity of O(log<sub>2</sub> n), because at each step we cut the number of possible nodes by half.
-This type of algorithm is called a _divide and conquer_ algorithm.
+This type of algorithm is called a **divide and conquer** algorithm and will be discussed in more detail further on in the lesson.

-In this Divide & Conquer Algorithm we:
+In this divide and conquer algorithm we:

 - Divide by splitting the remaining nodes into a left and right subtrees
 - Conquer by continuing the search on the subtree which may contain the element